DizNicolasAmor/interviews-practice/DATABASES.md

 ## TABLE OF CONTENTS

 - [General](#general)
-  - What is a Database (DB)?
+  1. What is a Database (DB)?
-  - What is a Database Management System (DBMS)?
+  2. What is a Database Management System (DBMS)?
-  - What is a Relational Database Management System (RDBMS)?
+  3. What is a Relational Database Management System (RDBMS)?
-  - Mention different DBMS.
+  4. Mention different DBMS.
-  - Mention some RDBMS.
+  5. Mention some RDBMS.
-  - What is SQL?
+  6. What is SQL?
-  - Define the SQL subgroups.
+  7. Define the SQL subgroups.
-  - What is a Relational Model?
+  8. What is a Relational Model?
-  - What NoSQL?
+  9. What NoSQL?
-  - What is ACID?
+  10. What is ACID?
-  - Mention different SQL Data types.
+  11. Mention different SQL Data types.
-  - What is Cardinality?
+  12. What is Cardinality?
-  - Mention different relationship types in a "Relational model".
+  13. Mention different relationship types in a "Relational model".

 <a name="general" />

 ## General

-### What is a Database?
+### 1. What is a Database?

 A database is an organized collection of data stored in a computer.

-### What is a Database management system (DBMS) ?
+### 2. What is a Database Management System (DBMS)?

-Database Mangagement Systems are specially designed software applications that interact with the user, other applications and the database itself to capture and analyze data.
+DBMS are specially designed software applications that interact with the user, other applications and the database itself to capture and analyze data.
 The general purpose of a Database Management System is allow the definition, creation, querying, update and administration of a database.

-### Mention different DBMS.
+### 3. Mention different DBMS.

-Some Database Management Systems are MySQL, PostgreSQL, MariaDB, Microsoft SQL Server, Oracle, MongoDB, Apache Cassandra, Redis, Apache CouchDB.
+Some Database Management Systems are **MySQL**, **PostgreSQL**, **MariaDB**, **Microsoft SQL Server**, **Oracle**, **MongoDB**, **Apache Cassandra**, **Redis**, **Apache CouchDB**.

 ### What is a Relational Database Management System (RDBMS)?